kamalarieff/anticar/content/_index.md

 ## What is anti-car dependency? {#what-is-anti-car-dependency}

 This site serves as a bible for all things regarding anti-car dependency.
 You have a question?
-Just find it in the sidebar.
+Just find it in the sidebar or search for it.

 However, if you want an overview what anti-car dependency is about, you can read further.